Nilpotent pieces in the dual of odd orthogonal Lie algebras: Preliminaries and statement of the main theorem

 We assume now that $\tk$ is an algebraic closure of the finite prime field $\tF_2$ and that $\dim\bV\geq 3$.
 We choose an $\tF_2$ rational structure on $\bV$ such that $Q$ is defined over $\tF_2$.
 Then the Frobenius map $F$ relative to this $\tF_2$ structure acts naturally and compatibly on $\LS(\bV)_{nil}$.
-We show that
+We show in the remainder of this subsection that

 \quad (b) {\em $|\LS(\bV)^{F^n}_{nil}|=q^{2N^2}, \text{ where } q=2^n.$}

 For any $m\in[0,N]$, let $S_m$ be the set of all sequences $v_*=(v_0,\ldots,v_{m-1})$ of linearly independent vectors in $\bV$ such that $Q|_{\spn\{v_i,i\in[0,m-1]\}}=0$.
 We have